opiethehokie/pfp-template/README.md

 # smart-marketplace

-Customization of https://github.com/dappuniversity/marketplace which is used in the https://www.dappuniversity.com/articles/how-to-build-a-blockchain-app tutorial.
+Customization of https://github.com/dappuniversity/marketplace and https://github.com/dappuniversity/nft which are used in https://www.dappuniversity.com/ tutorials.

 Prereqs: